 This is what I thought art was about in high-school: a heavy, ‚deep theme‘ held together by rigid structure and the iron will of an artist.

-This offhand quote characterizes Aronofskys new work ‚mother!‘ pretty well and sums up the immature approach of somebody caught in an artists fantasy: constantly talking about it(he doesn’t get tired of mentioning that he wrote the script in just five days), even making it the theme of most of his works, but never quite reaching the point of creating and speaking fluidly in his own film language.
+This offhand quote characterizes Aronofskys new work ‚mother!‘ pretty well.
+It also sums up the approach of somebody caught in an artists fantasy: constantly talking about it(he doesn’t get tired of mentioning that he wrote the script in just five days), even making it the theme of most of his works, but never quite reaching the point of creating and speaking fluidly in his own language.
 It’s a shame, because I didn’t hate ‚Black Swan‘ and quite enjoy seeing Jennifer Lawrence do her thing.
-I was quite curious and open to a special experience, but ‚mother!‘ is just so far of the mark on so many levels it made me cringe into my seat out of embarassment…
+I was quite curious and open to a special experience, but ‚mother!‘ is just so far of the mark on so many levels it made me cringe into my seat…

-Of course it is always easy to judge a movie on what you want it to be, to easily disregard the time, effort and heartblood that went into it in a few over-critical sentences.
-So I always try to take a look at what the movie itself wants to be, its ’sense of self‘ and how aware it is of its own qualities.
-Sadly ‚mother!‘ seems to be as self-aware as a person under anesthesia.
+Of course it is always easy to judge a movie on what you want it to be, to easily disregard the time and effort that went into it in a few sentences.
+So I always try to take a look at what the movie itself wants to be.
+Its ’sense of self‘ and how aware it is of its own qualities.
+Sadly ‚mother!‘ seems to be as self-aware as a person on anesthetics.
 It wants to be a great allegory on human nature, gender relations, the earth, society and contemporary politics.
-I have nothing against ambition quite the contrary, but on his way to launch this great allegorical structure into movement Aronofsky sacrifices or just doesn’t care for anything.
-This movie is just so badly made: No exposition or careful built-up or actual characterization or avoiding horror film or even the worst gender clichès.
-I saw the intro and new how this was gonna end.
-I mean an old creaky house, that bleeds from the lightbulb and the floorboards?
-Her husband jumping out of bed after sex, completly naked but deeply inspired?
-Knowing instinctually the morning after that she’s pregnant?
+I have nothing against ambition – quite the contrary – but on his way to launch this great allegorical structure into movement Aronofsky sacrifices or just doesn’t care for a lot of things that make movies worth watching.
+This movie is just so badly made: No exposition or careful built-up or actual characterization or avoiding horror film clichés.
+I saw the intro and knew how this was gonna end: An old creaky house, that bleeds from the lightbulb and the floorboards?
+Her husband jumping out of bed after sex, completly naked but deeply inspired, scribbling away on his paper?
+Knowing instinctually that she’s pregnant?
 The heart symbolism?
 The cheap jump scares?
 It’s like Aronofsky wants to built an amazing spaceship but doesn’t really care what parts he uses to built it.
 Machinery is probably a good comparison, because there seems to be nothing in the material or topic itself that moves to form a story.
-The parts are lifeless themselves.
-It’s a story entirely too satisfied with being a story and not in that enjoyable Tarantino-way.
+The parts are lifeless and not connected.
 So instead of being touched or scared or moved in any way, I just had to laugh a lot about Lawrences suffering, about Bardems authoritative disdain, about the mayhem and the deranged seriousness of the ending.
-The actors are all doing great jobs as expected, it just seems that Darren Aronofsky, who happily and neatly fits himself into the image of provocateur, an artist who can’t resist making controversial movies, has missed his mark by a long shot, because I can’t take his work seriously.
+The actors are all doing good jobs, it just seems that Darren Aronofsky, who wants to be sorted into the category of provocateur very badly, has missed his mark by a long shot.

-In the end I am the last one to rage against poetic or philosophical, even brutally tragic and pessimistic movies, but Aronofskys ‚mother!‘ is like an unintentional satire on that kind of filmmaking, a trashy version with fake blood mixed in.
+At the end there is only one last thing to say: I am the last one to rage against poetic or philosophical, even brutally tragic and pessimistic movies, but Aronofskys ‚mother!‘ is like an unintentional satire on that kind of filmmaking, a trashy version with fake blood and creaky wooden houses and magic stones.
 Maybe that’s a good thought to keep in mind.
 Just pretend it’s a satire and suddenly it’s genius.

 The picture for this article belongs to the Website of La biennale di Venezia.